adamparzi/Pokemon-Masters-Victory-Road/README.md

 # Commands

-  m ID x y - "move": command Trainer ID to move to location (x, y)
+  m ID x y - "move": command Trainer ID to move to location (x, y) - only use number (not 'T1', but 1)

   c ID1 ID2 - "move towards a PokemonCenter”: command Trainer ID1 to start heading to PokemonCenter ID2.